CrendKing/avisynth_filter/README.md

 ## Credit

-Many thanks to Milardo from Doom9's Forum (https://forum.doom9.org/member.php?u=159393) for help testing the project.
+Thanks to [Milardo from Doom9's Forum](https://forum.doom9.org/member.php?u=159393) for help initially testing the project.

+Thanks to [chainikdn from SVP team](https://github.com/chainikdn) for contributing features.